-This script makes heavy reading, but if you want to keep one eye to the 'wind of life' then you might find it interesting enough to read on.
+The following script makes pretty HEAVY reading, but if you want to keep one eye to the 'wind of life' then you might be interesting enough to read on.
 Alternatively you may wish to 'pass by on the other side' or bury your head in the sand in the hope that it won't affect you or a member of your family.
-Like food itself you can take it or leave it.
+Like food and exercise itself, you can take it or leave it.

 There are many references to Glucagon and Glycogen in the paragraphs that follow.
 Apart from sounding the same and having similar spellings, Glucagon and Glycogen are completely different chemical substances.
 Try not to get them confused like I did !

 Natural simple sugars come from many different sources.
 They are refined from crops like cocoa, sugar cane and sugar beet (Sucrose).
 Sugar is also found in milk (Lactose), in fruit (Fructose) and for example in products like honey.

 It is a fact that sugar, especially refined sugar taken in any 'excessive' quantity, is toxic to a human body and will make many bodies fat depending on the energy spending levels of that body.
 This in turn will cause a strain on the health of the body, probably the mind, and certainly the waistline.
 But what is excessive and why?

 The 'significant' quantities of sugar that are derived in our digestive systems by eating Carbohydrates is quite well advertised, but understanding the theory will help some individuals in the management of their own body.